fisharebest/webtrees/modules_v4/README.md

 ## Writing modules

-To write a module, you need to understand the PHP programming langauge.
+To write a module, you need to understand the PHP programming language.

 The rest of this document is aimed at PHP developers.